 Interleukin-4 receptor (IL-4R) is required for signaling by the cytokines IL-4 and IL-13.
 Both of these cytokines are critical mediators of immune response, which, in turn, drives the formation of Immunoglobulin E (IgE) antibodies and the development of allergic responses, as well as the atopic state that underlies asthma and atopic dermatitis.

-REGN668 is a fully human VelocImmune® antibody that is designed to bind to IL-4R.
-REGN668, which is being developed in collaboration with sanofi-aventis, has completed a Phase 1 trial in healthy volunteers, and will be initiating a Phase 2 trial in atopic dermatitis in the second half of 2010.
+REGN668 is a fully human monoclonal antibody generated using our VelocImmune® technology that is designed to bind to IL-4R.
+REGN668, which is being developed in collaboration with sanofi-aventis, has completed a Phase 1 trial in healthy volunteers, and will be initiating a Phase 2 trial in atopic dermatitis in the fourth quarter of 2010.